openedx/edx-documentation/en_us/course_authors/source/cohorts/cohort_config.rst

         * The file extension is .csv.
         * Every row must have the same number of commas, whether or not there are values in each cell.
+    * - File size
+      - The file size of .csv files for upload is limited to a maximum of 2MB.
     * - UTF-8 encoded

       - You must save the file with UTF-8 encoding so that Unicode characters